Skip to main content

 • Department headcount

-• Use boolean operators if you're aiming to find candidates who are working with specific product or service.
+• Use boolean operators if you're aiming to find candidates who are working with a specific product or service.

 Let's consider the following example: you're searching for a Marketing and Brand Director within the fashion industry, specifically in a sizable marketing department.